 Waterproof boots use a membrane that lets sweat out, so your feet can breathe, but blocks water getting in.
 Sometimes, it's the conditions are so grim, keeping your feet dry is impossible, but we've written this guide to how to keep your feet dry while hiking to help you avoid the worst of it!

 Some boots use branded or own-brand waterproofing technology – Gore-Tex is one of the best known (and best performing).
 If your boots start to lose their waterproofness, you can re-waterproof them with a product such as Nikwax.

-You’re likely to be covering many miles in your hiking boots, so they need to be as breathable as possible to stop your feet overheating.
+The best women's hiking boots are designed to cover many miles, so they need to be as breathable as possible to stop your feet overheating.
 Think of them like you'd think of the best base layers: you want them to keep your feet warm, but only to a certain point.
 Look for a pair with a built-in breathable membrane, and if you want to wear your boots on backpacking adventures in warm climates or for summer trekking trips, pick a lightweight fabric pair.

 The soles of your new hiking boots are one of the hardest-working components, so pick sturdy ones that offer good grip.
 Good soles should be tough and grippy, even on slippy surfaces, but still lightweight and bouncy enough to feel comfortable when you’re walking over long distances.
 Many bootmakers use branded soles – if in doubt, hardwearing Vibram soles are always a good choice.
 Look for deep ‘lugs’ (the indentations on the bottom of your boot’s soles) – these indicate that the boots give good grip.

 Winter boots tend to have rigid soles, especially if they are graded to hold crampons.
 If this is the case, you should not be able to bend them one iota, even with all your strength.
 Soles that are designed more with summer in mind are also likely to be more flexible, which tends to make them more comfortable.